Open Source · Apache 2.0

 Sweep

-Find and redact secrets leaked into AI coding tool configurations.
-Scan the local config directories of Claude, Cursor, Windsurf, Codex, and Antigravity for exposed API keys, tokens, and credentials — then redact or delete them with an encrypted vault for recovery.
+Scans the local config directories of Claude, Cursor, Windsurf, Codex, and Antigravity for API keys, tokens, and credentials that ended up in file history, session logs, and paste caches.
+Redacts them in-place or deletes the files, with an encrypted vault so you can restore if needed.

 View on GitHub